k21971/EvilHack/doc/evilhack-changelog.md

   #shapechange
 - Fix: only satyr's are supposed to play the pan flute
 - Druids, elves are penalized for killing trees
+- Allow Druids that have shapechanged to revert back to normal form at will